purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

     \definecolor{ShallowMagenta}{rgb}{.4,.1,.4}
 ---

 Once upon a time, there was a decentralized network called [ZeroNet](https://zeronet.io/).
-Unlike popular content-addressable storage networks that came later, like IPFS, ZeroNet enabled dynamic sites that could be updated by its owners in realtime -- think blogs and forums -- so sites were not addressed by their immutable hashes.
+Unlike popular content-addressed storage networks that came later (such as IPFS), ZeroNet enabled dynamic sites that could be updated by their owners in real-time, such as blogs and forums.
+As a consequence, sites could not be addressed by immutable hashes.
 The lead developer didn't want to invent any new cryptography, though, so he made perhaps the smartest decision: sites were addressed by Bitcoin addresses, and their contents and updates were signed by that address.

 :::aside
 Bitcoin now supports [bech32 addresses](https://en.bitcoin.it/wiki/Bech32), which are case-insensitive, but those came later.
 :::

-If you haven't used Bitcoin, here's how its addresses look like: `1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71`.
+If you haven't used Bitcoin, here's what its addresses look like: `1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71`.
 In comparison, a typical domain name on the web looks like this: `purplesyringa.moe`.
 The main difference is that Bitcoin addresses are case-sensitive, and people are used to addresses being case-insensitive.
-This has lead to hacks like using `http://zero/1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71` instead of `http://1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71.zero`, but mistakes still happened, and sometimes the only trail you had is a lower-cased address, like `1lbcfr7sahtd9cgdqo3htmtkv8lk4znx71`.
+This has led to hacks like using `http://zero/1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71` instead of `http://1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71.zero`, but mistakes still happened, and sometimes the only trail you had is a lower-cased address, like `1lbcfr7sahtd9cgdqo3htmtkv8lk4znx71`.
 And that's how valuable information is lost.

 <aside-inline-here />

 I was working on archiving ZeroNet back then, so any sort of information loss due to human error was a nuisance worth fixing.
 Have we *really* lost access to the site if we only know the lower-cased address?
-Can we recover the original address, somehow?
+Can we recover the original address somehow?

 ### What is an address?

 :::aside
-If you're interested how a signature can be verified without knowing a public key, [this](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work) should answer our question.
+If you are interested in how to verify a signature without knowing a public key, [this](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work) should answer our question.
 Also, some people argue applying a hash here increases Bitcoin's resistance to quantum attacks.
 :::

 A common misconception is that a Bitcoin address is an encoding of a public key.
-That's not the case.
+This is not the case.
 Instead, an address contains an encoding of a *hash* of the public key.
-That's a UX decision: the hash is shorter than the public key, and thus easier to use; but it's still long enough so that security is not affected.
+It is a UX decision: the hash is shorter than the public key and thus easier to use, but it is still long enough so that security is not affected.

 <aside-inline-here />

 It turns out that Satoshi made other UX considerations, too.
-A Bitcoin address encodes not only a hash of the public key, but also a checksum.
-If someone makes a typo in the target address while transferring currency, the Bitcoin client is going to notice that and cancel the transaction.
-The protection is much more serious than the one IBAN uses: the checksum is the first four bytes of `SHA256(SHA256(key_hash))`.
+A Bitcoin address encodes not only a hash of the public key but also a checksum.
+If someone makes a typo in the target address while transferring currency, the Bitcoin client will notice that and cancel the transaction.
+The protection is much more reliable than the one IBAN uses: the checksum is the first four bytes of `SHA256(SHA256(key_hash))`.

-The last important part is that the encoding is not your favorite base64, but base58.
-The difference is that base58 excludes the characters `0`, `O`, `I`, `l` from the encoding, because they are easily confused, and `+` and `/` because they are not URI-safe (and potentially confusing), and `=` because padding is useless anyway.
+The last important part is that the encoding is not your favorite base64 but base58.
+The difference is that base58 excludes the characters `0`, `O`, `I`, and `l` from the encoding because they are easily confused, and `+` and `/` because they are not URI-safe (and potentially confusing), and `=` because padding is useless anyway.

 Here's a neat illustration: